Project-Books/book-project/README.md

    - Username: `user`
    - Password: `password`

-#### 3. Run app without the tests
+#### 3. Start locally with Vaadin live reload (the tests do not run)

 We recommended this approach if you need to work on the frontend with Vaadin.
-This approach allows you to use Vaadin Live reload which prevents you from needing to re-run the server every time (i.e. it's a lot quicker) or manually refresh your browser.
+This approach allows you to use Vaadin Live reload which prevents you from needing to re-run the server every time or manually refresh your browser (i.e. it's a lot quicker).

 1. Start the MySQL database using `docker-compose up -d mysql phpmyadmin`
 2. Run the project from your IDE or with Maven: